loide/dns-over-tls/README.md

   On this step, you may build the image using the Dockerfile or just download and run the docker image from my Docker Hub account.
-  To build and run the docker the docker image:
+  To build and run the docker image:
   ```
   $ docker build -t="dnstls" .
   $ docker run --rm -p 53:53/tcp -p 53:53/udp dnstls